apache/nuttx/configs/sama5d3x-ek/README.txt

 To-Do List
 ==========

-1) Currently the SAMA5Dx is running at 396MHz in these configurations.
-This is because the timing for the PLLs, NOR FLASH, and SDRAM came from the Atmel NoOS sample code which runs at that rate.

-   The SAMA5Dx is capable of running at 528MHz, however, and is easily
-   configured:

-     Board Selection -> CPU Frequency
-       CONFIG_SAMA5D3xEK_396MHZ=n
-       CONFIG_SAMA5D3xEK_528MHZ=y

-   Basic operation at 528MHz has been verified but is not the default in these configurations because most testing was done at 396MHz.
-NAND has not been verified at these rates.

-2) Most of these configurations execute from NOR FLASH.
+1) Most of these configurations execute from NOR FLASH.
 I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this jumper does nothing on my board???
 I have been using the norboot configuration to start the program in NOR FLASH (see just above).
 See "Creating and Using NORBOOT" above.

+   UPDATE: It has been confirmed at that there is an issue with the BMS jumper on my board.
+However, other NuttX users have confirmed operation booting directly into NOR FLASH.
+So although I cannot confirm this behavior, this appears to be no longer an issue.

 3) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested (but works in similar